thomas-2020/entirex-broker-metrics-exporter/README.md

-# EntireX Broker Metrics Exporter
+# EntireX Broker and Application Monitoring Data Collector Metrics Exporter

-Server to provide/export Prometheuse metrics from EntireX Broker.
+Server to provide/export Prometheuse metrics from EntireX Broker **and** Application Monitoring Data Collector.

 ## Introduction

-To provide and export Prometheuse metrics from EntireX Broker, a HTTP Server (Tomcat) process is needed.
-The Java server process connects via ACI to EntireX Broker, retrieves the Broker metrics and provides a REST interface on `/metrics` for Prometheus protocol.
+This exporter is bases on the EntireX Broker Exporter which is provided in the `main` branch and additionly the exporter acts as an Application Monitoring Data Collector with an implemented callback.
+This callback is used to scrap the metrics and then provides them for Prometheus.

+With the build-in HTTP Server the Prometheus metrics for both are available at `/metrics`

 ## Prerequisites Installed Libs